Impossible (novel)

 Impossible is a novel by Danielle Steel, published by Delacorte Press in March 2005.
-The book is Steel's sixty-fifth novel.
+It is Steel's sixty-fifth novel.

 Synopsis

-Sasha's husband suddenly dies leaving her widowed without the man she loves.
+Sasha's husband suddenly dies, leaving her widowed without the man she loves.
 Liam's marriage is falling apart.
-Sasha has worked her father's art gallery into an intercontinental success, whilst Liam has become one of the most striking artists of his time.
-So when the two meet and fall in love, Sasha and Liam must protect one another's reputations and hearts from getting hurt again.
+Sasha has worked her father's art gallery into an intercontinental success, while Liam has become one of the most striking artists of his time.
+When the two meet and fall in love, Sasha and Liam must protect one another's reputations and hearts from getting hurt again.

-Sasha commutes from New York where her grown children Xavier and Tataina live, and Paris and her two thriving galleries.
-Then a family tragedy changes his life forever making him sacrifice his love for Sasha to help his family heal.
-But their love is so strong that they are drawn together once more into a love that seemed impossible.
+Sasha commutes between New York, where her grown children Xavier and Tataina live, and Paris and her two thriving galleries.
+Then a family tragedy changes his life forever, making him sacrifice his love for Sasha to help his family heal.
+Their love is so strong that they are drawn together once more into a love that seemed impossible.

 Reception

 Publishers Weekly criticized the novel for its "sketchy, meandering plot", "skimpy characterizations" and "hyperbolic, often stunningly repetitious style".
 Kirkus Reviews called it a "notably unsexy romance" with "cartoonish prose and skimpy storyline".